-We had a few bumps here and there and caught a couple small trout, even in a foot or so of water, the bottom still wasn't visible.
-Finally I arrived at one of my redfish spots.
-I chopped up a couple threadfins and tossed it along the shore line.
+We had a few bumps here and there and caught a couple of small trout; even in a foot or so of water, the bottom still wasn't visible.
+Finally, I arrived at one of my redfish spots.
+I chopped up a couple of threadfins and tossed them along the shoreline.
 Jesse fished 1 inch chunked threadfin on a 1/0 Super Mutu light owner on the bottom while I kept my bait on a cork just off the bottom.
 A little time goes by with no results, so we pulled the "Wang" (Anchor) and moved to the next spot.
-Immediately Jesse hooked up with an 18 inch redfish.
+Immediately Jesse hooked up with an 18-inch redfish.
 He quickly releases him and cast again to the same hole.
-30 seconds later he hooked up again, only this time the St. Croix rod was flexing its muscles and the solid drag was easing line as the fish pulled him toward the mangrove roots.
-After an intense battle, up comes a 24 incher.
+Thirty seconds later, he hooked up also, only this time the St. Croix rod was flexing its muscles, and the substantial drag was easing line as the fish pulled him toward the mangrove roots.
+After an intense battle, up comes a 24-inch fish.
 He places the red into the fish well for a fresh blackened redfish sandwich for later.
-He then pitches into the same spot and he instantly got a hit and he knew this one was different from the others.
-The rod bowed over and he had "extreme" side pressure on this beast.
+He then pitched into the same spot, and he instantly got a hit and knew this one was different from the others.
+The rod bowed over, and he had "extreme" side pressure on this beast.
 He finally pulls the desperate yet vigorous fish from the comfort of the shadow line.
-After a 20 minute struggle, up comes a 31 inch redfish that had a red/orange hue like no other, the fish screamed beauty.
-We fished that spot for the next hour catching a releasing over a dozen slot redfish.
+After a 20 minute struggle, up comes a 31-inch redfish with a red/orange hue like no other; the fish screamed beauty.
+We fished that spot for the next hour, catching a releasing over a dozen slot redfish.
 I decided to chum up the snook that I knew would be waiting for an easy vulnerable meal to pass by.
 I toss out a few disoriented threadfins and immediately toss out my live threadfin on a popping cork.
-Minutes later I have a huge boil on the bait and the battle began.
-The snook made a couple 20 yard runs and finally up comes a 25 plus inch snook, I don't measure them because I don't keep them out of the water for more than a few seconds.
+Minutes later, I have a massive boil on the bait, and the battle began.
+The snook made a couple of 20-yard runs, and finally up comes a 25 plus inch snook.
+I don't measure them because I don't keep them out of the water for more than a few seconds.
 I toss out a few more baits to get the same results.
-Overall, the day was fantastic and the fish were hungry.
+Overall, the day was fantastic, and the fish were hungry.
 Boat traffic was low, as I suspect most people believed that the fishing would be terrible.
-Sometimes you just have to go with your instincts; it paid off on this trip.
+Sometimes you have to go with your instincts; it paid off on this trip.